eihart123/CTF-and-Box-Writeups/README.md

 This repository contains Capture the Flag (CTF) challenges I’ve authored or solved, organized by event.
 Each challenge is designed to simulate real-world vulnerabilities, adversary scenarios, or creative exploitation logic.

-## Latest work
+## Highlights

 - [Supermassive Black Hole](): a web challenge focusing on SMTP smuggling.
 Release date: August 9 2025.
-- [Mr. Blue Sky Suite](): an OSINT suite including an interesting Bluesky quirk and reverse engineering a horoscope chart.
-Release date: August 9, 2025.
+- [The Weakest Link](https://github.com/eihart123/CTF-and-Box-Writeups/blob/main/CTFs/UIUCTF-2024/3-TheWeakestLink.md): The culmination of my UIUCTF 2024 OSINT suite focused on an access control quirk in Spotify.
-- [Frame](https://github.com/eihart123/CTF-and-Box-Writeups/blob/main/CTFs/UIUCTF-2022/Frame.md): a retrospective of an oldre web challenge of mine focused on a file upload vulnerability.
+- [Frame](https://github.com/eihart123/CTF-and-Box-Writeups/blob/main/CTFs/UIUCTF-2022/Frame.md): A retrospective of an older web challenge of mine focused on a file upload vulnerability.

 ## Directory Structure